moq-wg/moq-transport/draft-ietf-moq-transport.md

   subscription, the relay SHOULD NOT forward that datagram.
-- If the Object Forwarding Preference is `Object`, once the specified number of milliseconds has passed since the object was fully received, the relay SHOULD NOT open new streams for the object in question, and SHOULD reset all existing streams if those have been already opened.
+- If the Object Forwarding Preference is `Object`, once the specified number of milliseconds has passed since the object was fully received, the relay SHOULD NOT open a new stream for the object in question, and SHOULD reset the existing stream if it has been already opened.
-- If the Object Forwarding Preference is `Group`, once the specified number of milliseconds has passed since the final object of the group was fully received, the relay SHOULD NOT open new streams for the group in question, and SHOULD reset all existing streams if those have been already opened.
+- If the Object Forwarding Preference is `Group`, once the specified number of milliseconds has passed since the final object of the group was fully received, the relay SHOULD NOT open a new stream for the group in question, and SHOULD reset the existing stream if it has been already opened.
 - If the Object Forwarding Preference is `Track`, this parameter MUST NOT be present.